English and Education Management MAStudy level: Postgraduate

 Careers and opportunities

-The MA in English & Education Management prepares you for a variety of future career paths.
+The MA in English and Education Management prepares you for a variety of future career paths.

 - If you are interested in a career in English language education, you can gain the skills you need to be an effective and innovative instructor of English for speakers of other languages.